Wembie/counter-strike-manager-migrations/README.md

 ## Usage

 1. Clone the repository.
-2. Set up the environment variables.
+2. Create and configure your `.env` file with the required variables.
+3. Initialize the environment variables in your shell:
+    ```bash
+    set -a && source .env
+    ```
-3. Run the migrations as described in the project documentation.
+4. Run the migrations as described in the project documentation.

 ## License